Retail Bonds v Bank deposits

 Another reason investors may want to invest in short-term deposits rather than SA Retail Bonds, is if there is a risk they may want to access their capital early.

 You can invest in SA Retail Bonds at any Pick 'n Pay store, by calling National Treasury at 012-315-5888 or at the Post Office.

+Due to regulations, our emails and this entire website should be considered as having been set up for entertainment purposes alone.
 Expect errors and omissions.
+Investment in shares should be conducted by professional investment experts only.
 Any use of the information on our websites and newsletters is at your own risk, and by using it you agree that the owners of our websites, authors and associated parties wont be held liable for any losses suffered as a result of using the information.
 None of the information should be construed as being advice.
 Our newsletters, articles, discussions and website are not an offering for any investment.
 It represents only our and others' opinions.
 Any views expressed are provided for information purposes only and should not be construed in any way as an offer, an endorsement, or inducement to invest.
 Illustrations, forecasts or hypothetical data are not guaranteed and are provided for illustrative purposes only.
 There are risks involved in buying or selling a financial product.
 Past performance is not indicative of future performance.
 Any investment values given are not guaranteed.
 Investment returns can be volatile.
 When investing there is the risk of losing all or a substantial amount of your investment, as well as the risk of illiquidity.
 There may be advertisements on some pages on this website, and we may earn income from these advertisements.
 We may earn commission on products invested in or annuities purchased.
 We cannot attest to the accuracy of the material presented here, and opinions expressed may be changed without prior notice.
 Free Investment Advice is the trading name of Cheap Flights South Africa CC, a licensed Financial Service Provider (FSP number 43555).
 You may contact us at email@example.com